 Sample W2 form which shows FICA withholding amounts

 Look at the right side of the form.
 Number 4 refers to “Social security tax withheld,” and serial number 6 refers to “Medicare tax withheld.”
 Together, these two sums add up to the FICA withholding amount.
+Continue reading to understand better what is fica.

 How to calculate FICA withholdings